LLMs Judging LLMs: A Simplex Perspective: EXPERIMENT CONFIGURATION

 \subsection{MTBench self-preference}

 Table~\ref{tab:mtbench-self-pref} presents the frequency of scores (ranging from 1, low, to 5, high) assigned by the two LLM judges—Claude 3.5 Haiku and GPT-4o mini—to various candidate LLMs based on their responses to two-turn questions from the MTBench dataset.
-The results suggest potential self-preference biases in the LLM-based evaluations.
-The Claude 3.5 Haiku judge awarded its predecessor, Claude v1, a high frequency of top scores (48 instances of '5'), surpassing other models like GPT-4 (40 instances of '5').
-The GPT-4o mini judge assigned an equal number of perfect '5' scores (50 instances each) to both its own family model, GPT-4, and to Claude v1.
-While GPT-4o mini gives the same number of top scores to GPT-4 and Claude, the scoores from the Claude judge suggests that models tend to receive more favorable evaluations from judges within the same model family, highlighting a self-preference.
+The results suggest self-preference bias in LLM-based evaluations.
+The Claude 3.5 Haiku judge awarded its predecessor, Claude v1, a high frequency of top scores (48 instances of `5'), surpassing other models like GPT-4 (40 instances of `5').
+The GPT-4o mini judge assigned an equal number of perfect `5' scores (50 instances each) to both its own family model, GPT-4, and to Claude v1.
+While GPT-4o mini gives the same number of top scores to GPT-4 and Claude, the scores from the Claude judge suggest that models receive more favorable evaluations from judges within the same model family, indicating self-preference.